praveenkumar1864/CoreJavaProgramsForAutomation/README.md

 # CoreJavaProgramsForAutomation
-This repository contains basics of core java for automation.
+This repository contains basics of core java programs for automation.